PJChiu/Simple-Neural-Networks/README.md

 # Neural-Networks
-A simple hand-crafted Numpy-only neural networks with minimim usage of for-loops
+A simple hand-crafted Numpy-only neural network with minimim usage of for-loops